thelindr/adress-api/README.md

-# Sprint 4, Build an Phone Book
+# Sprint 4, Build a Phone Book API :telephone:

 Today's assignment is to build an smaller API – the server side of a phone book.
 The API can later be used to build webpages like Eniro or Hitta.se.
 You're API should return name, phone number and email address from a given blob of json.